The Sea Level Scenario Sketch Planning Tool has been completed over multiple phases since 2012.

 US Army Corps of Engineers (USACE) sea level change projection methodology, as outlined in Engineering Circular EC 1165-2-212, was used in Phase 1 to generate statewide and regional SLR projections (“low/ historic”, “intermediate”, and “high” projections) in 10-year increments from 2040 through 2100.
 The benefits of this methodology include the use of local data to generate relative SLR projections, projections for multiple scenarios, and the ability to revise the calculations based on the latest available guidance and trends.

-In Phase 2 (2013-2015), the GeoPlan Center and FDOT Office of Policy Planning worked with two Metropolitan Regional Planning Organizations (MPOs) to test the tool’s usefulness for planning at the regional scale.
+In Phase 2 (2013-15), the UF GeoPlan Center and FDOT Office of Policy Planning worked with two Metropolitan Regional Planning Organizations (MPOs) to test the tool’s usefulness for planning at the regional scale.
 Both MPOs were awarded grants through the Federal Highway Administration (FHWA)’s Climate Change Resilience Pilot Program, which has funded partners to assess infrastructure vulnerability to the impacts of sea level changes and extreme weather events, determine adaptation options, and improve resiliency of infrastructure.
-This opportunity allowed for “real-world” testing of the SLS Sketch Planning Tool with partners who could benefit from the tools, while providing feedback on usability enhancements.
+This opportunity allowed for testing of the SLS Sketch Planning Tool with partners who could benefit from the tools, while providing feedback on usability enhancements.

 As sea level projections and tidal datums are modified over time, horizon year, and place, the ability to have a framework of tools that are customizable (based on the latest data inputs and projections) will facilitate the revision and reassessment of potentially impacted areas and related infrastructure.
 In addition, as higher resolution data inputs become available, the analysis can change from statewide and regional to more local in scale.
 The tools developed in this project support higher resolution data inputs and facilitate reproduction of the data outputs (inundation surfaces and affected transportation infrastructure layers).

-Florida Department of Transportation, Office of Policy & Planning
+Jennifer Carver, Project Manager, Florida Department of Transportation, Office of Policy & Planning

 University of Florida GeoPlan Center